Rheda-Wiedenbrück: History

 It is suspected that in 785 a first small church was built in Wiedenbrück.
 Excavations show the emergence of a transept basilica built after 900.
 The dendrochronological analysis of two tree coffins found north of the Saint Aegidius church resulted in a dating to the years 907/923 and 926/42.
 Rheda was documented at the latest in 1088 and earliest in 1085.
-Since its first mentioning in 1170 until 1807/1815, the castle or the later Rheda Castle was the center of the Rheda ruling region.
+Since its first mentioning in 1170 until 1807/1815, the castle or the later Rheda Castle was the center of the Rheda ruling region (the County of Bentheim-Tecklenburg-Rheda).

 Wiedenbrück was the seat of the Office Reckenberg and thus an exclave of the Bishopric of Osnabrück.

 Emperor Otto granted the rights of market, coin and customs law for Wiedenbrück to the bishop of Osnabrück in the year 952.
 Several certificates issued by Otto III (HRE) in Wiedenbrück in 985 are known.
 It is therefore assumed that a royal court existed in Wiedenbrück at that time.

 In 1225 bishop Engelbert of Osnabrück took over the ancient legal court responsibility for Wiedenbrück and other cities.
 This is one of the starting points of the development of the Bishopric of Osnabrück to a territorial state of the Bishop of Osnabrück.
 The oldest surviving coins from Wiedenbrück are dated 1230.
 In 1231 Wiedenbrück was proclaimed civitas.
 Aldermen were elected to the Court and a seal was announced.
 In 1249 the new town was founded and a year later castle Reckenberg was mentioned for the first time.

 Around 1462 a first constitution was drafted, based on the constitution of Osnabrück.
 In 1543 Wiedenbrück was reformed by Hermann Bonnus, a representative of the Bishop Franz of Waldeck.
 By 1565 Wiedenbrück was predominantly Lutheran.
 In the same year the boundaries between the Office Reckenberg to which Wiedenbrück counted, and the adjacent Rheda were established in the so-called Bielefeld recess, as two independent sovereign areas were first recognized.